Generic stabilizers for simple algebraic groups: Adjoint representation

 The generic stabilizer for simple $G$ acting on $\Lie(\Ad(G))$ is determined in \cite[Prop.~9.2]{GG:edp}; this representation has an s.g.p.\ whose identity component is a maximal torus in $G$.
 It follows that $\dim k[\Lie(\Ad(G))]^G = \rank G$.
 However, $\Lie(\Ad(G))$ agrees with $\g = \Lie(G)$ if and only if the center of $G$, i.e., the kernel of $G \to \Ad(G)$, is \'etale.

-For $G$ simple, $\g$ is an irreducible representation of $G$ if and only if the center $Z(\Gt)$ of the simply connected cover $\Gt$ of $G$ is \'etale and $\car k$ is not special for $G$, see \cite{Hiss}.
+The general statement is that the Lie algebra $\gt$ of the simply connected cover $\Gt$ of $G$ is the Weyl module $V(\hst)$ with highest weight the highest root $\hst$ and the head of $V(\hst)$ is the irreducible representation $L(\hst)$, see for example \cite[2.5]{G:vanish}.

-The general statement is that the Lie algebra $\gt$ of $\Gt$ is the Weyl module $V(\hst)$ with highest weight the highest root $\hst$ and the head of $V(\hst)$ is the irreducible representation $L(\hst)$, see for example \cite[2.5]{G:vanish}.
+For $G$ simple, $\g$ is an irreducible representation of $G$ --- i.e., $\Lie(G) = L(\hst)$ --- if and only if the center $Z(\Gt)$ is \'etale and $\car k$ is not special for $G$, see \cite{Hiss}.

 \begin{lem} The irreducible representation $L(\hst)$ of a simple group $G$ is faithful if and only if $G$ is adjoint, $\car k$ is not special for $G$, and $(G, \car k) \ne (\PGL_2, 2)$.
-In that case, the s.g.p.\ exists, its identity component is a maximal torus of $G$, and
+If those equivalent conditions hold, then the s.g.p.\ exists, its identity component is a maximal torus of $G$, and

 \end{lem}